While I am setting here enjoying my breakfast, I notice that I am drinking coffee from my favorite

 If I come home with a t-shirt from Cumberland Falls, I can also place that experience

-in a time and place.
+with a time and place.

 Without a souvenir, it’s almost like I never went there at